Quarter sovereign

-The quarter sovereign is a British gold bullion and collector's coin, issued by the Royal Mint since 2009.
-The smallest in the sovereign range, it has a nominal value of one-quarter of a pound sterling (25 p).
+The quarter sovereign is a British sterling gold bullion and collector's coin, issued by the Royal Mint since 2009.
+The smallest in the sovereign range, it has a nominal value of 1/4 of a pound, or 25 pence (£0.25).
+(Note: Five shillings before Decimal Day, 1971.
+This is only the face value as a denomination of sterling; the gold within the coin is worth significantly more.)

 In 1853, the Royal Mint produced two patterns for a quarter sovereign for circulation, with one denominated as five shillings.
 (Note: Until 1971, Britain used a monetary system where 20 shillings equalled one pound sterling; thereafter the pound was divided into 100 pence.)
 These coins never went into production, due to concerns about their small size and the likely wear in circulation.
 Gold passed from circulation in the aftermath of the First World War.

 Beginning in 1979, the Royal Mint began to sell sovereigns to those wishing to own gold coins, by the following year selling four different denominations, ranging from the half sovereign to the five-pound gold coin.
 In 2009, a quarter sovereign was introduced as an extension of this range.
 The quarter sovereign shares the same design as the larger coins, depicting on the obverse the reigning monarch, Elizabeth II or, since 2022, Charles III.
 Although there are some one-year designs, the one most often used on the reverse of these issues is Benedetto Pistrucci's depiction of Saint George and the Dragon, which was first used on the sovereign in 1817.